Land and Buildings Transaction Tax

 Regarding the LBTT-related questions:

-• Where the effective date of a transaction is on or after 1 April 2015, LBTT will be payable (subject to the exception at the bullet point immediately following).
-In this case, the LBTT-related questions should be answered "Yes/Yes" only where either a valid LBTT return has already been made online to Revenue Scotland and any tax payable in respect of the transaction paid (or arrangements satisfactory to Revenue Scotland made)
+• Where LBTT is payable, the LBTT-related questions should be answered "Yes/Yes" only where either a valid LBTT return has already been made online to Revenue Scotland and any tax payable in respect of the transaction paid or arrangements satisfactory to Revenue Scotland made.

-• When an application does not relate to a notifiable transaction but it is not evident from the face of the deed that this is so, the notifiable transaction question should be answered "No" and the additional information box of the application form should be used to provide an explanation as to why.
+• When an application does not relate to a notifiable transaction but it is not evident from the face of the deed that this is so, the notifiable transaction question should be answered "No" and the Further Information box of the application form should be used to provide an explanation as to why.

 Books of Council and Session

-A Books of C&S application form (the C&S1 form) must accompany any application to register a deed in the Books of C&S effecting or evidencing a notifiable transaction.
-The form is available for download from our website and as part of our Online Service portal.
+A Books of C&S application form (C&S1 form) must accompany any application to register a deed in the Books of C&S effecting or evidencing a notifiable transaction.
+The form is available for download from our Register of Deeds guidance page and as part of our online services portal.

-The form has the support and agreement of both the Lord President of the Court of Session and the Law Society of Scotland and, although its use is mandatory only in respect of notifiable transactions, we strongly encourages applicants to use it for all Books of C&S applications.
+Whilst use of the C&S1 form is mandatory only in respect of notifiable transactions, we strongly encourage applicants to use it for all Books of C&S applications.
 Where it is unclear from the terms of the deed that the transaction is not notifiable, it would be of assistance if the position was confirmed on the C&S1 form.

 Was this page helpful?